Speeton

 Speeton is a village in the civil parish of Reighton, in North Yorkshire, England.
 It lies near the edge of the coastal cliffs midway between Filey and Bridlington.
 It is North Yorkshire's easternmost settlement, but historically lay in the East Riding of Yorkshire until local government re-organisation in 1974.
-From 1974 to 2023 it was part of the Borough of Scarborough, it is now administered by the unitary North Yorkshire Council.
+From 1974 to 2023 it was part of the Borough of Scarborough.
+It is now administered by the unitary North Yorkshire Council.

-Speeton was formerly a township and chapelry in the parish of Bridlington, in 1866 Speeton became a separate civil parish, on 1 April 1935 the parish was abolished and merged with Reighton.
+Speeton was formerly a township and chapelry in the parish of Bridlington.
+In 1866 Speeton became a separate civil parish, but on 1 April 1935 the parish was abolished and merged with Reighton.
 In 1931 the parish had a population of 165.